-The Mark can be used only by physicians certified as a Diplomate by a certifying Board of ABPS, on stationery, business cards, resumes, brochures and other similar materials.
+An active Diplomate certified by an ABPS Member Board can use the Mark , on stationery, business cards, resumes, brochures and other similar materials.
 It can only be used by the physician, and cannot be used in association with the name of a practice group.

 2. Can I hand draw or recreate the Mark?

 No. The mark must be used exactly as it has been created and may not be redrawn although it can be adjusted in size.

 3. Is there a minimum size for the Mark?

 No. However, to ensure its legibility, the minimum recommended print size is 0.75” in height, and for web site usage 120 pixels.

 4. Are there restrictions on where the Mark can be placed on stationery or business cards?

 No. The Mark may be placed anywhere you prefer.
 However, to maintain distinctiveness, the Mark should be proportionally isolated from other graphic elements.
 It should not be reproduced on strongly patterned backgrounds that would diminish its recognizability and it must not be obscured by intersection lines, rules, shadows, screens or other graphic devices.

 5. May I use the Mark in any color?